 Specifies a string of 1 to 31 characters that identifies the logical name table you are creating.
 The string can include alphanumeric characters, the dollar sign (\$), and the underscore ().
-This name is entered as a logical name in either the process directory logical name table (LNM\$PROCESS_DIRECTORY) or the system directory logical name table (LNM\$SYSTEM DIRECTORY).
+Table names must be in uppercase letters; if you specify a name using lowercase letters, it will be converted to all uppercase.
+The table name is entered as a logical name in either the process directory logical name table (LNM\$PROCESS_DIRECTORY) or the system directory logical name table (LNM\$SYSTEM_DIRECTORY).

 The CREATE/NAME_TABLE command creates a new logical name table.
-The name of the table is contained within the LNM\$PROCESS_DIRECTORY directory table if the table is process-private, and within the LNM\$SYSTEM_DIRECTORY directory table if the table is shareable.
+The name of the table is contained within the LNM\$PROCESS_DIRECTORY directory table if the table is process-private, and within the LNM\$SYSTEM DIRECTORY directory table if the table is shareable.